Skip to content

 -H "Authorization: Bearer YOUR_ACCESS_TOKEN"

-Note: Update your application with the new key before revoking the old one to avoid downtime.
+Update your application with the new key before revoking the old one to avoid downtime.
 Revocation takes effect immediately.

 Sandbox vs live